Date of Degree

 Includes bibliographical references (pages 141-150).

 Copyright 2010 Akiko Hagiwara

 Hagiwara, Akiko.
-"Attention and L2 learners' segmentation of complex sentences." dissertation, University of Iowa, 2010.
+"Attention and L2 learners' segmentation of complex sentences."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.